Movement Overview

 It allows movement to continue without losing coherence.

-The Underfield supports this — allowing what has begun to carry rather than reset.
+The Underfield supports this — allowing movement to carry instead of repeatedly restarting.

 Arrival